emma-sax4/emmasax4.info/.github/contributing.md

 The `css/` directory contains all of the CSS files in this site.
 They're all called together in `style.scss`.
 The CSS in the project is loaded inside the `_includes/head.html`.
 This site also uses [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) for a lot of its CSS, including the navigation bar, headers, responsive page, etc.

 The `js/` directory is where we store all of our Javascript files for the site.
 Some of them are called at the bottom of every page.
 Others are called in specific places in the code.
-All of these are parsed by Code Climate.
 The other Javascript files are directly copy-pasted by 3rd party sources online.
 They're hard-coded into the site to avoid potential dependency breaks later.

 The `images/` directory gives me a place to store all of the images this site uses.
 To call a specific image, you can ask for it in HTML: